Markbnj/fb-messenger-bot/README.md

 #### Roadmap

+  - Create interface to get user profile
+  - Create interfaces to send simple and structured messages
   - Implement interface to DynamoDB or another store for sessions
   - Implement interface to wit.ai at pluggable abstraction level
   - Create swagger definition of API gateway setup